Ester Barinaga

-Ester Barinaga (born 1972) is a professor of social entrepreneurship at Lund University Sweden, and a professor (with special responsibilities) in the department of management, politics and philosophy at Copenhagen Business School (CBS).
-She works primarily in the areas of social innovation and social entrepreneurship, with a particular emphasis on those initiatives aiming to build more inclusive and sustainable cities.
+Ester Barinaga (born 1972) is a professor of social entrepreneurship at Lund University Sweden.
+She works primarily in the areas of social innovation and social entrepreneurship, with a particular emphasis on those initiatives aiming to build more inclusive and sustainable cities from the grassroots as well as from municipalities.

 Personal life and education

 Barinaga was born in Spain, naturalized Swedish in 2004 and currently lives in Malmö, Sweden.
 She received a Master in business administration (MBA) in 1995 and a master's degree in international management (1996) from ESADE Business School in Barcelona.
 From 1998 to 2002, Barinaga conducted her Ph.D studies in business administration at the Stockholm School of Economics (HHS).
 Her doctoral thesis was an ethnographic-inspired study of an international project group.
 Her doctoral thesis was awarded a three years post-doctoral scholarship from the Jan Wallanders and Tom Hedelius Foundation.
-The title of her Ph.D was “Levelling vagueness: A study of cultural diversity in an international project group”.
+The title of her Ph.D thesis was “Levelling vagueness: A study of cultural diversity in an international project group”.

 Career

 Between 2002 and 2006 Barinaga worked at the Royal Institute of Technology in Stockholm where she conducted an ethnographic study of the digital divide as it plays out in the Kista science region.
-She published her findings in “Powerful dichotomies: Inclusion and exclusion in the information society” (2010).
+She published her findings in the book “Powerful dichotomies: Inclusion and exclusion in the information society” (2010).

-Barinaga was a visiting scholar at the Graduate School of Management at University of Queensland, Brisbane in 2000, as well as at the Scandinavian Center for Organizational Research at Stanford University from 2007 to 2008.
+Barinaga was a visiting scholar at the Graduate School of Management at University of Queensland, Brisbane in 2000, as well as at the Scandinavian Center for Organizational Research (SCANCOR) at Stanford University for 1,5 years from 2007 to 2008.

 In 2009, Barinaga became associate professor at Copenhagen Business School in the department of management, politics and philosophy, becoming professor (with special responsibilities) in 2013.
 In 2019, she moved to Lund University School of Economics and Management for a professorship of social innovation and entrepreneurship.

+Since 2016, when Barinaga first encountered a complementary currency in Málaga, Spain, her work has focused on complementary and community currencies as tools for local socio-economic empowerment.
+She explores how citizen-driven and municipality-driven local monies can foster more resilient, inclusive and sustainable communities.
+Barinaga's research on complementary currencies challenges the notion of money as a neutral medium, instead framing it as a socio-technical infrastructure that actively shapes individual behaviour as well as community dynamics.
+She argues that, since money is designed, it can—and must—be redesigned and reorganised to foster more environmentally sustainable and inclusive cities.
+Through her work, Barinaga demonstrates that complementary currencies not only introduce innovative monetary designs but also pioneer new forms of democratic governance of money, serving as small-scale laboratories for rethinking economic organization.
+These initiatives offer practical insights into how communities can collectively design and govern financial systems that prioritize care, resilience, and local empowerment.